nextcloud/documentation/admin_manual/auth_ldap.rst

   * Example: uniquemember

 Use TLS:
   Wether to use TLS encrypted connection to the LDAP server.
-  In case you use SSL connections (via ldaps) do not check it, it will fail.
+In case you use SSL connections (via the ldaps scheme) do not check it, it will fail.

   * Example: [ ]

 Case insensitive LDAP server (Windows):
-  Wether theLDAP server is running on a Windows Host
+  Wether the LDAP server is running on a Windows Host

   * Example: [ ]